 - Confederates must levy a Town from an adjacent hex.

-Village (new Map Feature): A hex containing fewer than 15 "buildings."
-No effect on game play.
+Village (new Other Map Feature): A hex containing fewer than 15 "buildings."
+Villages have no effect on game play.

 Railroad: Provides no benefit whatsoever to marching units.